ankitbaderiya/stylr/README.md

 Stylr
 =====

-Consume Mock REST Web API and Display Retrieved Results
+Consume Mock REST Web API and Display Retrieved Results.
+The service is provided by apiary.io.